skupperproject/vanflow-specification/README.md

 | destPort | Destination port for the target workload
 | protocol | The protocol for the target workload
 | address | The VAN address for encapsulated service traffic
-| flowCountL4 | Number of layer-4 flows established to this server
+| flowCountL4 | Deprecated.
+Number of layer-4 flows established to this server
-| flowRateL4 | The rate of layer-4 flow establishment
+| flowRateL4 | Deprecated.
+The rate of layer-4 flow establishment
-| flowCountL7 | Number of layer-7 flows to this server
+| flowCountL7 | Deprecated.
+Number of layer-7 flows to this server
-| flowRateL7 | The rate of layer-7 flow creation to this server
+| flowRateL7 | Deprecated.
+The rate of layer-7 flow creation to this server

 ### FLOW